facebookresearch/Motionformer/README.md

 sbatch slurm_scripts/run_multi_node_job.sh configs/K400/motionformer_224_16x4.yaml /your/job/dir/${JOB_NAME}/
 ```

-Please note that hyper-parameters in confgis were used with 8 nodes with 8 gpus (32 GB).
+Please note that hyper-parameters in configs were used with 8 nodes with 8 gpus (32 GB).
 Please scale batch-size, and learning-rate appropriately for your cluster configuration.

 ## Finetuning